Macrometacorp/docs/docs/photoniq/prerendering/02-get-started/index.md

 ## Preparing your site for Prerender

-Before using the service, we recommend doing the following to improve the findability and visibility of your site:
+Before using the service, we recommend doing the following to improve the findability and visibility of your site with Prerender:

-- **Optimize your site SEO:** Prerender works best with well-structured content, and your website SEO helps with this.
+- **Optimize your site SEO:** Prerender works best with well-structured content, and your website SEO helps you to achieve this.
 Here’s what you should review:

     - **Metadata:** Properly configure your site’s metadata (titles, descriptions, etc.) to improve indexing for bots.
     - **Content Structure:** Use H1-H6 headings and structured content for better SEO crawling.